SSWConsulting/SSW.Rules.Content/rules/backlog-refinement-meeting/rule.md

 Agenda

 1. Skip all PBIs that are already marked as "Ready"
-2. Refine the top 5 PBIs that are not marked as "Ready"
+2. Refine and estimate the top 5 PBIs that are not marked as "Ready" or in the "Not Ready" state
     * Call in the Product Owner if any feature requires requirements clarification
 3. Check if any PBIs need to be added
     * Consider any [Tech Debt](/technical-debt) identified in the [architecture review](/do-you-conduct-an-architecture-review-after-every-sprint)